My name is Sarah Salviander, and I am the perfect atheist experiment.

 The name Schrödinger’s Poodle alludes to two things.

-That little guy in the upper left corner of my blog?
-That’s Andy.
-He’s named after one of my grandmother’s more ferocious poodles.
+…this little guy who’s the mascot for my Substack?
+This is Andy—he’s named after one of my grandmother’s more ferocious poodles.
 I was originally unsure of Andy’s outcome in the Schrödinger experiment, but he’s turned out so gosh-darned cute, I’ve come to adore him.
-He’ll probably live.
+So, I’m loading the dice—he’ll probably live.

 Subscribe to Schrödinger's Poodle